 Aldridge responded with a wry quirk of the eyebrows.
 “The man in question has his own very efficient protection.
 You will have heard of the footpad attack more than a year back on the town carriage of a certain duke?
 Five of twelve scoundrels left dead in the streets?
 The next two attempts have been kept quiet, but have resulted in a similar body count.”

 “Ah,” Glenaire said knowingly.
-“A man with a private army perhaps?”
+“A man with a private army

 A small smile.
 “No noble is permitted a private army, Glenaire.
 This personage has only the number of retainers permitted by law.
 That they are unusually skilled, men and women alike, is to their advantage in this case.
 I am not concerned for their safety and wellbeing.
 Though for all their prowess, if this Devil’s Acre fellow is allowed to continue, he might get lucky.”

-Aldridge opened his jacket and pulled a slim package from an inside pocket.
+inside pocket.
 “A report from David Wakefield, the investigator.
-Use it as you need to, Glenaire.”
+Use it as

 Glenaire accepted it and put it away in his own jacket.
 “Thank you for the warning.
 I’ll send the support the hypothetical heir needs, alert certain influential individuals.
 Ah yes, and speak to you again at the ladies’ auction.
 Our sisters will insist on it.”

-Aldridge laughed.
-“I expect it to cost me a pretty penny, one way and another.
-My mother tells me it is my duty to purchase the baskets of any lady who may be left behind.
-I trust I can content myself with driving up the bids of others.”
+pretty penny, one way and another.
+My mother tells me it is my duty to purchase

-Glenaire allowed himself a slightly broader smile.
-“I fear I lack your patience for the latter but I’ll try to do my duty by the first.”
+lack your patience for the latter but I’ll try to do my duty by the first.”

 “One must have patience to be a success with the ladies, Glenaire.”
 Aldridge smiled warmly at the footman who replaced his soup bowl with a plate of roasted beef and finely cooked vegetables.
 “Thank you.
 Will you see the doorman and fetch the bottle I left with him?
 Glenaire?
 May I treat you to a fine Italian red?”

 The event the Duchess of Haverford is organising, and some of the other matters touched on in this discussion between Jude’s Marquis of Aldridge and Caroline’s Marquess of Glenaire, are featured in Fire & Frost, due for publication on 4 February.
 Click on the link to find out more about five wonderful stories, set in the winter of 1813-14, when the weather was so cold the Thames froze over, and all five stories converge at the Frost Fair.
+And come back to check out the tour around the Belles’ blogs on release day your own personal guided tour of five Frost Fair booths, with a large helping of scandal and five micro stories written just for the blog tour.
+(The link will be added when the tour opens.)

 The third full day of the Frost Fair dawned cold and still this morning.
 Your humble servant was out on the ice at the earliest possible minute, mixing with the crowds of common, gentle, and even noble folk, listening for any snippets of news that might delight your eyes and ears, Gentle Reader.